-615. Data are initially obtained from the Impulsive Noise Registry (INR-MED) managed by ACCOBAMS.
-As explained above in Section 1, the registry is a tool defined in the Proposal of IMAP Guidance Factsheet for cCI26 (UNEP/MED WG473/7).
+620.615.
+Data are initially obtained from the Impulsive Noise Registry (INR-MED) managed by ACCOBAMS.
+As explained above in Section 21, the registry is a tool defined in the Proposal of IMAP Guidance Factsheet for cCI26 (UNEP/MED WG473/7).
 The INR-MED collates data reported by the countries in a standard format that is aligned with the requirements indicated in the Proposal of the IMAP Guidance Factsheet for cCI 26.

-616. Data have been provided through the INR-MED by a few countries so far i.e. by France, Greece, Malta, Greece, Lebanon and Montenegro.
-They are related to three kinds of sound sources: seismic surveys, explosions, sonar or acoustic deterrents.
+621-616.
+Data have been provided through the INR-MED by a few countries so far i.e. by France, Greece, Malta, Greece, Lebanon and Montenegro.
+They are related to twothree kinds of sound sources: seismic surveys-and, explosions, sonar or acoustic deterrents.
 These data cover, with many gaps, the period since 2016 onwards.
 They concern 247 explosions, 13 seismic surveys and 9 occurrences of sonar or acoustic deterrent use.
 These are official data which are reported in the correct format and most of them (92%) satisfy the minimum IMAP quality requirements.

-617. To complete this process, data from the ACCOBAMS Noise Hotspot assessments i.e. from the 2nd edition which was issued in 2022 and covers the period from 2016 to 2021 (ACCOBAMS-MOP8/2022/Inf.43), are also used.
+622.617.
+To complete this process, data from the ACCOBAMS Noise Hotspot assessments i.e. from the 2nd edition which was issued in 2022 and covers the period from 2016 to $2021{\tau}$ (ACCOBAMS-MOP8/2022/Inf.43), are also used.
 These data were collected directly by a group of experts appointed by the ACCOBAMS Secretariat for the period 2016-2021 and follow theoretically the same standards used for the impulsive noise registry.
 However, only 170 out of 388 impulsive noise events (43%) collected under the Noise Hotspot initiative were considered good enough to be used for the present initial assessment.
 These noise events are mainly seismic surveys (N = 53) and port extension works for which pile driving and/or explosions were used (N = 117).
 They are distributed in the four Mediterranean Subregions and concern almost all countries bordering the Mediterranean Sea, thus completing the data available from the INR-MED.

-618. Globally, 439 impulsive noise events were used for analyses.
-The annual distribution of noise events is mapped in Figures 4.8.1 to 4.8.6 hereafter using a 20 km x 20 km spatial grid.
-It should be noted that a 20-km fixed buffer was used from point noise source (e.g. pile driving in ports) in order to account for propagation of noise.
+623.618.
+Globally, 439 impulsive noise events were used for analyses.
+The annual distribution of noise events (i-is mapped in Figures 4.8.1 to 4.8.6 hereafter using a 20 km x 20 km spatial grid.
+It should be Nnoted that a 20-km fixed buffer was used from point noise source (e.g. pile driving in ports) in order to account for propagation of noise.
 The 20-km buffer is selected based on scientific literature (Merchant et al., 2017; Tougaard et al., 2009).
 Furthermore, for noise sources described with polygons (such as seismic surveys), it was considered that using polygons for describing a moving point source (the seismic vessel using the airguns) is already an overestimation of the area where the noise is produced, and hence no additional buffer was applied.
-Hence, the below figures show the distribution, over a 20 km x 20 km spatial grid, of buffered point sources for port works and polygons for seismic surveys and sonar and acoustic deterrents.
+Hence, the below figures show the distribution, over a 20 km x 20 km spatial grid, of buffered point sources for port works and polygons for seismic surveys and sonar and acoustic deterrents) is mapped in Figures 1 to 6 hereafter using a 20 km x 20 km spatial grid.

 Figure 4.8.1.
 Impulsive noise events data for 2016.
-Each purple cell indicates the position of impulsive noise events, meaning that the impulsive noise emissions occurred during at least 1 day in that cell .(ACCOBAMS-MOP8/2022/Inf43.
+Each purple cell indicates the position of impulsive noise events, meaning that the impulsive noise emissions occurred during at least 1 day in that cell -..(ACCOBAMS-MOP8/2022/Inf43.